History on screen: tensions and dialogues in North African cinema

 Ouarzazate © D.Merolla

 This symposium aims to explore the relationship between cinema and the history of North African societies.
-Since its beginnings, cinema has questioned historical events and explored their transposition to the screen.
+Since its inception, cinema has questioned historical events and explored their transposition to the screen.
 As early as the 1970s, Marc Ferro (1977-1993), an eminent historian associated with the Annales school, proposed studying cinema as a form of historical archive, insofar as cinematographic works convey underlying societal values, representations and tensions of the era to which they belong.

 The rapprochement between history and cinema also calls into question the relationship between the written word and the image, between scriptural text and filmic monstration, between the imaginary and reality - or the true/veridical -, between iconic and semiotic language and verbal language.
 This symposium aims to interrogate these relationships and tensions through an examination of Algerian, Moroccan, Tunisian and Libyan films, as well as other cinemas from the region.